leahelha/IN4110/assignment3/profile-report.md

 > which profiler produced the most useful output, and why?

-The cProfile profiler appears to have been the most successful profiler, as it provided detailed information about the function calls, cumulative time, and per-call time.
+The cProfile profiler appears to have been the most useful profiler, as it provided detailed information about the function calls, cumulative time, and per-call time and didn't fail.
-Additionally, line_profiler couldn't give any output for the numba or cython implementations (this could be due to improper implementation on my part), making cProfiler the winner.
+Line_profiler couldn't give any output for the numba or cython implementations (this could be due to improper implementation on my part), making cProfiler the winner.

-However, I found line_profiler to be more readable and user friendly and it would have been the most useful if it didn't fail for numba and cython.
--> This makes cProfile is the most useful.